Metallic state in bosonic systems with continuously degenerate minima: Low energy effective theory

 \end{widetext} Here $k_0$ is the Euclidean frequency, $dK \equiv \frac{dk_0 d{\bs K}}{(2\pi)^3}$, $\Xi_\lam(\bs K)$ is a cutoff function that suppresses modes with $||\bs K|-\kap| > \lam$, $\Phi$ represents the low energy bosonic modes, and $\mc V(\{\bs{K}_n\})$ is the effective interaction potential for scattering among the bosons.
 In Appendix \ref{app:eff-S} we sketch a derivation of the functional form of $\mc V(\{\bs{K}_n\})$ for the bare interaction potential, $\mc{V}_0(\{\bs{K}_n\}) = V_0$.
 We note that Eq. \eqref{eq:eff-S}, however, serves as a low energy effective theory for more general bare interactions.

 Lowering the UV cutoff below $\lam$ generates quantum corrections that are comparable or larger than the bare coupling.
 It signals a breakdown of conventional perturbation theory that was used to obtain \eq{eq:eff-S}.
-In general, accounting for non-perturbative effects of scatterings that do not break any symmetry requires a reorganization of perturbation theory.
+In general, accounting for non-perturbative effects of scatterings that do not break any symmetry requires a reorganization of perturbation theory, leading to an expansion around a new fixed point.
 Here we use higher dimensional bosonization to absorb all forward scatterings into an effective Gaussian theory in analogy to 1D bosonization.
-In the following sections we develop and apply this method to uncover a novel critical state.
+In the following sections we develop and apply this method to uncover a novel critical state that is not smoothly connected to the non-interacting limit as evidenced by divergent scaling exponents in the $V_0 \rtarw 0$ limit, and non-analytic dependencies on $V_0$.